Zen-Watch/zen-watch-backend/zen-watch-background-jobs/zen-watch-event-evm-transaction-background-job/README.md

 Installs the dependencies for the the app with node command.

 Create a .env file in the root folder & following secrets to the .env file, consult Dheeban.
-Connect to MongoDB via mongosh and/or GUI.
+Connect to MySQL via client.
 ```
 MYSQL_HOST='127.0.0.1'
 MYSQL_USER='your-local-mysql-user'